jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

 <gfe:client-region id="Counters" shortcut="LOCAL"/>
 ```

-In VMware GemFire terminology, each cache identified in 1 of the caching
+In [vmware-gemfire-name] terminology, each cache identified in 1 of the caching
-annotations by name, will have an VMware GemFire Region created for it.
+annotations by name, will have an [vmware-gemfire-name] Region created for it.

-In our case, SBDG provides us a `ClientCache` instance by default, so we
+In our case, [spring-boot-gemfire-name] provides us a `ClientCache` instance by default, so we
 will be creating client `LOCAL` Regions.
 The client "Counters" Region is
 `LOCAL` since we do not (yet) have a cluster of servers running.